Frenchman gets 8 years in prison in Iran; denies spy charges

 “This is like a huge mountain in front of us, we feel helpless,” she added, saying her brother is caught in “a diplomatic game” played by Iranian authorities.

-“Today we need the (French) government to take action and help us, help Benjamin and do whatever is needed to get him out," she said.
-“He is getting weaker, he is very tired physically and mentally.
-This is something that is very worrisome for us.”
+“Today we need the (French) government to take action and help us, help Benjamin, and do whatever is needed to get him out," she said.
+“He is getting weaker, he is very tired physically and mentally."

 Brière's Iranian lawyer, Saeed Dehghan, told the AP that his client is still on hunger strike yet is “in good spirits.”

-Dehghan said the court hearing happened Thursday in Mashhad.
+Dehghan said the court hearing took place Thursday in Mashhad.
 Brière was charged for "cooperation with a foreign hostile nation against Islamic Republic of Iran,” he said.

-This is the first time that an Iranian court considers France a “hostile nation.”
+This is the first time that an Iranian court considered France a “hostile nation.”
 So far, the U.S. and Israel were on the list in similar cases.

 France, alongside other world powers, is in negotiations with Iran in Vienna to revive a 2015 nuclear deal.